 \subsection{System Dynamics}

-As walking consists of phases of intermittent contact with the world, it is naturally modeled as a hybrid system consisting of phases of continuous dynamics followed by discrete transition events.
-The configuration of the robot may be described by a set of $d$ (local) generalized coordinates:
+As walking consists of phases of intermittent contact with the world, it is naturally modeled as a hybrid system with of phases of continuous dynamics followed by discrete transition events.
+The configuration of the robot may be described by a set of $d$ generalized coordinates:

 which include the base coordinates $\q_b$ and joint coordinates $\q_j$ of the robot, respectively.
 To capture the various contact modes the robot may evolve under, consider a collection of domains $\{\mathcal{D}_c\}$ with $\mathcal{D}_c\subseteq \mathcal{X}$ for $c=1,\ldots, p$, where $\mathcal{X}$ is the tangent bundle of $\Q$ and $p$ denotes the number of contact modes.
 Associated with these domains are a collection of guards $\{\mathcal{S}_c\}$ with $\mathcal{S}_c\subseteq \mathcal{X}$ and reset maps $\{\Delta_c\}$ with $\Delta_c:\mathcal{X}\to \mathcal{X}$ which are used to define how the system behaves during transitions between contact modes.
 Additionally, in each domain $\mathcal{D}_c$ the coordinates of the robot are subject to a collection of $n_c$ \emph{holonomic constraints} with associated contact Jacobians $\mb{J}_c:\Q\to\R^{6 n_c \times d}$.